|

 thought.
 Its even more terrifying once you wake up and realize that

-this sort of struggle is really happening right now, right under your own
+this sort of battle is really happening right now, right under your own

 nose.